Avoid these 7 common condominium board member mistakes

 An experienced community manager can provide plenty of insight on what not to do as a board member.
 These professionals have worked with many different types of condo board members and can clue you in on the condo board member mistakes they have witnessed.
-In this article, we discuss four of the most common condo board member mistakes and offer recommendations to help you avoid making the same ones.
+In this article, we discuss four of the most common mistakes and offer recommendations to help you avoid making the same ones.

-Mistake: Becoming power hungry
+Becoming power hungry

-Some condo board members seem to thrive on power.
+Some condominium board members seem to thrive on power.
 As a result, they make decisions independently and disregard the need for board approval.
 For example, they might negotiate with a vendor, discuss a legal issue with a condo owner or tell landscapers or other staff what to do without consulting with the other board members.
 Not only does this violate their bylaws, but it can also create liability issues for the entire condo corporation.

 Solution: Remember it’s about the common interest of your community

-Mistake: Getting impatient
+4. Getting impatient